ShreyaSingh2910/FakeNewsDetection/README.md

 Result ->
-Achieved 92% accuracy using Naive Bayes and 98% accuracy in fake news classification.
+Achieved 92% accuracy using Naive Bayes and 98% accuracy using Logistic Regression in fake news classification.